apache/calcite/INCUBATOR_PROPOSAL.md

 ### Nominated Mentors

+* Ted Dunning (tdunning at apache dot org) – Chief Application Architect at MapR Technologies; committer for Lucene, Mahout and ZooKeeper.
-* Alan Gates (gates at apache dot org) - Architect at Hortonworks; Pig & Hive committer
+* Alan Gates (gates at apache dot org) - Architect at Hortonworks;
+  committer for Pig, Hive and others.
-* Steven Noels (stevenn at apache dot org) - SVP Products at NGData; Committer for Coccoon, Forrest and Phoenix.
+* Steven Noels (stevenn at apache dot org) - SVP Products at NGData;
+  committer for Coccoon, Forrest and Phoenix.

 ### Sponsoring Entity